Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Unstructured | Mention of your business info within other content | Local blogs, news articles, press mentions |

-Structured citations are the ones you build deliberately — directory listings, business profiles, industry databases.
+Structured citations are the ones you build deliberately: directory listings, business profiles, industry databases.
 Unstructured citations happen organically when someone mentions your business in a blog post, news article, or community site.
 Both matter, but structured citations are where you have the most control and where I see the most errors.
+(Side note: looking at my last 18 months of audits, unstructured citations are quietly becoming more useful again, mostly because LLMs scrape blog mentions hard.
+I'd treat that as a tailwind, not a strategy yet.)

 The power of citations depends entirely on accuracy and consistency.
 If your address is written three different ways across the internet, or your phone number changed and wasn't updated everywhere, it confuses Google and actively hurts your local visibility.

-Here's what their citation profile looked like before and after:
+Here's what their citation profile looked like before and after (address variants are illustrative, not the real street):

 | Platform | Before (Inconsistent) | After (Standardized) |